ctu-mrs/ctu-mrs.github.io/docs/20-installation/05-apptainer-installation.md

 ## Doing it yourself

 Feel free to learn and master Apptainer yourself with the help of the official [documentation](https://apptainer.org/documentation/).
-Your first apptainer image of the MRS UAV System can be built by bootstraping from our docker image.
+Your first apptainer image of the MRS UAV System can be built by bootstrapping from our docker image.
 You can bootstrap from the latest _rolling_ version:
 ```
 ctumrs/mrs_uav_system:latest